Get a free, no obligation personal loan quote with rates as low as 6.99%

 What other income support program does Saskatchewan have?

 There are other programs available in Saskatchewan, namely the Saskatchewan Assistance Program and the Transitional Employment Allowance Program.
 The Saskatchewan Income Support program is another option.
 All of these benefits are paid on the same dates as SAID benefits.
-For those looking into income assistance, you can go to your local social services office or contact them by phone at 1-866-221-5200.
+For those looking into income assistance, you can visit your local social services office or contact them by phone at 1-866-221-5200.

 Corrina Murdoch avatar on Loans Canada